mongodb/leafygreen-ui/packages/table/README.md

 > Note that the number of virtual rows rendered depends on the height passed to the `Table` component.
 For a reasonably performant use of virtual scrolling, ensure that there is a height set on the component to reduce the number of virtual rows rendered.

+#### `enableSorting`

+Setting this prop will set the `enableSorting` prop on columns to match.
+The column-level prop will take precedence over this one.

 ---

 #### `data` / `renderExpandedContent`